-The SDA line is the bidirectional EEPROM serial data line which is controlled by the external device such as other host MCU.
-The host MCU should configure its relative pin connected to the SDA lines as input or output dynamically opposite to the data direction of the EEPROM.

-· Serial data - SCL
+The SDA line is the bidirectional EEPROM serial data line which is controlled by the host MCU I/O pin.
+The host MCU should configure this I/O pin as input or output dynamically opposite to the data direction of the EEPROM.
+The SDA line is an internal line and not connected to an output pin. · Serial clock - SCL

-The SCL line is the EEPROM serial clock input line which is controlled by the external device such as other host MCU.
-The host MCU should configure its relative pin connected to the SCL line as output pin.
+The SCL line is the EEPROM serial clock input line which is controlled by the host MCU I/O pin.
+The host MCU should configure this I/O pin connected to the SCL line as output pin.
+The SCL line is an internal line and not connected to an output pin.
 The SCL input clocks data into the EEPROM on its positive edge and clocks data out of the EEPROM on its negative edge.